How long has Express Logic been in business?

 How do I get started with USBX?

-Each version of USBX contains a USBX_Express_Startup.pdf that details how to get the USBX demonstration up and running in 4 easy steps!
+Each version of USBX contains the Express Startup PDF that details how to get the USBX demonstration up and running in 4 easy steps!

 Can USBX be used on an RTOS other than THREADX?